b-bly/no-more-pain/README.md

 - [x] State management with Redux.

 ### Next Steps

-Features that you would like to add at some point in the future.

 - [ ] Save injuries or treatments to user's myLibrary.
 - [ ] Add images to treatment and injury descriptions.